obaialsamadi/code-server/README.md

 NOTE: you can run `terraform apply -auto-approve` to skip the part where Terraform asks you if you are sure you want to run Terraform.
 Otherwise, you'll have to enter 'yes' or 'no'.
 Same applies with `terraform destroy`.
 WHEN YOU DESTROY THEN ALL YOUR WORK ON THE SERVER IS GONE KEEP THAT IN MIND.

 ## Acknowledgements
-Special thanks to Damoon (github: da-moon) for being a great help in my DevOps journey and helping me with the NGINX configuration used in this Terraform module.
+Special thanks to Damoon (github: da-moon) for being an unmatched and phenomenal help in my DevOps journey and helping me with the NGINX configuration used in this Terraform module.

 I would also like to thank the creators of Code Server.
 Excellent job.